×

 The typical recommended wear time for biweekly contacts is up to two weeks.
 Some individuals can comfortably wear their biweekly lenses for longer periods, while others may need to switch out their lenses sooner.
 Ultimately, the wear time for biweekly contacts will vary from person to person, and proper lens care is essential for maintaining healthy eyes.

-When should you not wear contacts?
+When should you not wear weekly or bi-weekly contacts?

 Can you shower with biweekly contacts?